The State of Maine provides a large amount of information on bills as they become law and you can examine

 On legislator information pages:

-currently under construction, all roll call votes on legislative documents in the Senate and House, including date, roll call number, LD title, motion, outcome of motion, current status of legislation, LD summary, summaries of any amendments, and fiscal notes.
-Look for these on July 15, 2019.
+Legislative Scorecards from the Maine People's Alliance, Maine Conservation Voters, Maine AFL-CIO, and Maine Planned Parenthood Action Fund.
+Documents sponsored and co-sponsored, including all legislative documents (LDs) with plain English summaries and current status.
+Votes, all roll call votes on legislative documents in the Senate and House, including date, roll call number, LD title, motion, outcome of motion, current status of legislation, LD summary, summaries of any amendments, and fiscal notes.

 On committees and bills page:

-Listings for active bills by topic or committee include a plain English summary of the bill and adopted amendments, committee assignment, and current status which is updated weekly to the state's site contents through the date recorded here: July 2, 2019
+Listings for bills by topic or committee include a plain English summary of the bill and adopted amendments, committee assignment, and current status which is updated weekly to the state's site contents through the date recorded here: August 26, 2019.